Technology Supports Sustainable Agriculture in the Desert

 That’s when food tastes best.
 Our vegetables are both healthy and delicious.

 In the parched environment of the UAE, the key to our success is the conservation of water through hydroponics.
-We use 95 percent less water than traditional methods of farming.
+Nous utilisons 95 percent less water than traditional methods of farming.
 We give the crops exactly what they need to grow, and we recycle what they don’t use.

 We even capture water from the air.
 Because our crops perspire, generating humidity, the very atmosphere of our vertical farm is a resource.
 Our advanced HVAC system converts this moisture into condensate water and delivers it to our reverse-osmosis plant, which treats the water and allows us to put it back into our agricultural mission.